|On this page…|

-Note, running this model generates assertion messages in the MATLAB® Command Window.
+Note, running this model generates information messages in the MATLAB® Command Window and assertion warning messages in the Diagnostic Viewer.
 This is because the model illustrates the use of the Assertion block to indicate that the flyer is hitting the ground when landing.

 The Airframe subsystem simulates the rigid body dynamics of the Wright Flyer airframe, including elevator angle of attack, aerodynamic coefficients, forces and moments, and three-degrees-of-freedom equations of motion.

 The Airframe subsystem consists of the following parts:

 The Elevator Angle of Attack subsystem calculates the effective elevator angle for the Wright Flyer airframe and feeds its output to the Pilot subsystem.

 The Aerodynamic Coefficients subsystem contains aerodynamic data and equations for calculating the aerodynamic coefficients, which are summed and passed to the Forces and Moments subsystem.
 Stored in data sets, the aerodynamic coefficients are determined by interpolation using Prelookup blocks.